Reinaldo Navia: Santiago Morning

-On 6 August 2009, after a failed transfer to Universidad Católica, he joined to Santiago Morning for an undisclosed fee on a six-months deal with purchase option for one season, because that he not had an option of play in other club international.
+On 6 August 2009, after a failed transfer to Universidad Católica, he joined to Santiago Morning for an undisclosed fee on a six-month deal with purchase option for one season, because that he not had an option of play in other club international.
 In the same day, he was presented as new player of Morning with the number 10 and he said: "Do not compare myself to anyone...
 I have made my career, I know who I am, I know I can give and I hope to perform" affirmed Navia.

 At the end of the month, he made his morning debut against Cobresal as a 59th-minute substitute for Miguel Hernández.
 On 26 September, he scored his first goal in his return to Chile in a 3–1 victory over Universidad de Chile at Francisco Sánchez Rumoroso Stadium.
 In his third appearance for the Copa Chile against Curicó Unido he scored his second for the club.
 Because of the good morning performance in the regular phase of the tournament, the team qualified to the playoffs, but was eliminated in the semifinals by Católica, in the second leg of the semifinals, Navia scored his third side's goal in a 5–3 loss to Las Condes's side.